alexlemmons/DataViz_Final_Project/Updates.md

 ## March 28 End of Class

 Added means for default inputs.
 Worked on figuring out how to make it prettier (adjusting graph and sidebar size).

+## April 6 Before Class

+Working on finding a way to make the graphs smaller so they fit better and look prettier.